SSCHAcode/CellConstructor/README.md

 sudo meson install
 ```

-You may need superuser privileges (hence `sudo`) to install to system directories.
+You may need superuser privileges (hence `sudo`) to install into system directories.

 ***

-Following these steps will help you successfully compile, test, and install SSCHA with Meson as their build system.
+Following these steps will help you successfully compile, test, and install SSCHA with Meson as its build system.